elreydetoda/mike/README.md

 This one looks bad, if you look the whole bottom part of the image is messed up.
 Very noticable!

 ### Resources
-Here are some resources that we listed during the class
+Here are some resources that we listed during the class:

 + [steghide](http://steghide.sourceforge.net/)
 + [openpuff](https://embeddedsw.net/OpenPuff_Steganography_Home.html)